Boško Obradović

-Boško Obradović (Бошко Обрадовић; [bôʃko obrǎːdoʋit͜ɕ]; born 23 August 1976) is a Serbian politician who is the founder and leader of the right-wing political party Dveri.
+Boško Obradović (Бошко Обрадовић; [bôʃko obrǎːdoʋit͜ɕ]; born 23 August 1976) is a Serbian politician.
+He is the co-founder and former president of the right-wing political party Dveri.
 He was the party's nominee for the 2017 and 2022 presidential elections.

 Early life

 Obradović was born on 23 August 1976 in Vranići, Čačak, SFR Yugoslavia.
 He studied philology in the University of Belgrade, where he graduated in 2002 after writing his thesis titled "Miloš Crnjanski and the New Nationalism".
 In 1999, he and some of his classmates started their own publication, Dveri Srpske ("Serbian Gates" in Serbian).
 The publication group turned into Srpski sabor Dveri ("The Serbian Assembly of Gates" in Serbian) in 2003, after which it eventually became the political party Dveri in 2011.

 Political career

 The first election during which Obradović ran for higher office was the 2012 Serbian parliamentary election, where his party won 4.34% of the total national vote.
 Obradović became the leader of Dveri on 25 June 2015.
 In the 2016 Serbian parliamentary election, Obradović agreed for Dveri to run in a coalition with the Democratic Party of Serbia, who also ran on a eurosceptic platform.
 The Dveri-DSS coalition received 5% of the national vote, and so Dveri got into the Serbian parliament for the first time.

+After Dveri failed to cross the threshold in the 2023 elections, Obradović resigned as president of Dveri on 23 December.